 Canadian Banks Offering Student Lines Of Credit

 As a Canadian student, you may also be eligible to apply for Student Lines of Credit through banks that cater specifically to medical students.
-When applying for a student loan, you first must supply the financial institution with our school information then proceed to complete the application process.
+When applying for a student loan, you must first supply the financial institution with our school information and then complete the application process.
 Some banks will require a cosigner during the application process.

 To apply for a Student Line of Credit, we recommend contacting the Financial institutions directly.
 For your convenience, a direct link to the specific programs at each eligible financial institution can be found below: